fleetdm/fleet-gitops/README.md

       - **Interval pattern**: e.g., Custom: `0 6 * * *` (runs nightly at 6AM UTC)
       - **Target branch or tag**: your default branch (e.g., `main`)
    - Click **Create pipeline schedule**.

-## Configuration options

-For all configuration options, go to the [YAML files reference](https://fleetdm.com/docs/using-fleet/gitops) in the Fleet docs.

-## GitOps mode

-Once you're set up with GitOps in Fleet, you can optionally put the UI in GitOps mode.
-This prevents you from making changes in the UI that would be overridden by GitOps workflows.

-An admin can enable GitOps mode in **Settings** > **Integrations** > **Change management**.

-Note that this is a UI-only setting.
-API permissions are restricted based on user role.